hogeschool/SAD_minor/Possible Books for Minor.md

 Response from Adam Shostack when asked for a partner book to Threat Modeling:
 I do not have any security architecture books i'm fond of.
 I think that most of them get the levelling or patterns wrong.
 I do like the van Duyne "design of sites" book, which has only a small security section.
 That may be a better pattern--embedding security architecture into the larger architectures of which it's a part.
 (I'm not deeply sure of that.)

+Further response from Adam Shostack:

+"Would love to hear what you think of that, I hadn't seen it.
+[Talking about Securing Systems book]

+I think that creating something new is hard for students, there's a useful opportunity to create threat models for real systems and get feedback from the people who are building those systems."

 ### Technical Track

 #### Security Operations